 George R. R. Martin would have never thought that one day, a figment of his imagination would evolve into such a massive worldwide phenomenon; but it did more than just that.
 It became a universal cult.
 Game of Thrones, a TV show created by D.B.
 Weiss and David Benioff, is based on George R. R. Martin’s “A Song of Ice and Fire”.
 Needless to say, the show amassed a huge fan following right after season 1 was released, back in 2010.
 Seven years later, it still is HBO’s highest rated TV series.
 Well, Winter finally came to Westeros and froze minds of GOT addicts in the process, with more plot twists and double the fun!
+You may also like these sites to watch series for free.

 Coming to the object of this article, the most obvious way to watch Game of Thrones would be to plant yourself in front of your TV set on a Sunday evening and tune into HBO.
 However, not everyone has the time or a cable TV subscription to do that.
 Moreover, the latest GOT season (7) has been officially broadcasted already.
-So if you’ve missed it or wish to catch up on the previous seasons, here are a few easy and legal ways of streaming Game of Thrones online:
+So if you’ve missed it or wish to catch up on the previous seasons, here are a few easy and legal ways of streaming Game of Thrones online.

 HBO GO – For the Busy Cable TV Subscriber